XiaoTaoWang/Best-Labs-of-3D-Genome/README.rst

   1. Search and download 3D genome related publication records through `web of science <https://clarivate.com/webofsciencegroup/solutions/web-of-science/>`_
   2. Parse and extract necessary information (authors, citation times, ... ) from the records
-  3. Count the number of publications and the number of citations of each corresponding author
+  3. Count the number of publications and the number of citations for each corresponding author
   4. Build the co-author network
   5. Rank labs by their centrality in the network, total citations, and the number of publications.